UKHomeOffice/asl-conductor/README.md

 UI for ASPeL, find credentials here: https://collaboration.homeoffice.gov.uk/display/ASPEL/Important+Links+and+Credentials

-To spin up a stack of all but one service so you can run a development version of that locally:
+To spin up a stack of all but one service, so you can run a development version of that locally:
 ```
 npm start -- --local <service-name>
 ```